-To visit Nubra Valley, Pangong Tso, Dha Hanu, Tso Moriri and the Upper Indus (beyond Upshi) foreigners require a permit (Indian citizens simply fill in a self-declaration form).
-Applications must be processed through an approved travel agency, though in 2016 it was possible to start the process online.
-One minor hitch, for single travellers, is that there must be at least two applicants at the time of application, but agencies can usually fudge this and once you have the permit, travelling alone seems – for now at least – perfectly OK.
+To visit Nubra Valley, Pangong Tso, Dha Hanu, Tso Moriri and the Upper Indus (beyond Upshi) foreigners require a Protected Area Permit (Indian citizens simply fill in a self-declaration form).
+Applications must be processed through an approved travel agency, though it is technically possible to start the process online at www.lahdclehpermit.in.
+One minor hitch for single travellers is that there must be at least two applicants at the time of application, but agencies can usually fudge this and once you have the permit, travelling alone seems perfectly OK.

 Permits are valid for up to seven days.
-On top of the variable agency fee (typically ₹150 to ₹200), the permit cost is composed of three elements: a ₹100 Red Cross contribution; a ₹20 per day 'wildlife fee' (not required for Dha Hanu permits); and a ₹300 ecological tax.
-The ecological tax is valid for a year, so you won't pay it a second time if you later require another permit, assuming you apply with the same agency.
+On top of the variable agency fee (anything up to ₹600), the permit cost is composed of three elements: a ₹100 Red Cross contribution; a ₹20 per day 'wildlife fee'; and a ₹300 environment tax.